The Master of Palliative Care is a 54-unit coursework program which is offered by the College of Nursing and Health Sciences.

 The course is designed to enable practitioners to select a series of topics built on core material that will assist them to address particular needs within their discipline and clinical setting.
 In addition, the course aims to develop independent critical thinkers who will be able to contribute to the appraisal, assessment and problem-solving required of a multidisciplinary/multi-professional team.

-The course aims to provide students with opportunities to begin to develop as researchers who are able to communicate research evidence to professional communities.
+The course aims to provide students with opportunities to consolidate their learning and to further develop as professionals with higher level communication, networking skills and independent collaborations in their professional communities.

 At the completion of this course, students should be able to:

 - critically appraise palliative care theory, research, ethics and the professional literature, further extending the students' knowledge and skills in this area

 - demonstrate skills in critical analysis and self evaluate their own professional practice, theory and/or different bodies of knowledge